OutSystems/docs-support/src/error/plug/intro.md

 # Mobile plugins errors

-Check the causes, impact, and how to fix Mobile Plugins errors in the following pages.
+Check the causes, impact, and how to fix Mobile Plugins errors in these section's articles.